ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 It looks like when ES invokes the hooks, it misses objects, but when I run it manually, it detects it just fine
 ------------------------------------------------------------------------------------------------------------------

-This is a very common situation.
+This is a very common situation and prior to ZM 1.34 there was also a bug.
 Here is what is likely happening:

 * If you have configured ``BESTMATCH`` then the hooks will search for both your "alarmed" frame and the "snapshot" frame for objects.
 If you have configured ``snapshot``, ``alarm`` or a specfic ``fid=xx`` only that frame will be searched